Arthur R. Toth

 Research

-I am continuing work with Dr. Tanja Schultz for one month (May 2009), but now from Pittsburgh.
-My task is to construct an on-line system that converts electromyographical data to speech.
-The surface electromyographical data we use is collected by attaching probes to a person's face in order to measure the activation potentials of certain muscles which are used during speech.
-As this data can also be collected while a person pantomimes speech, we are investigating its use for silent speech interfaces which take this data and produce speech from it.
-The on-line system we are working on will serve as a demonstration and proof-of-concept of a silent speech interface based on certain machine learning and signal processing concepts.
+I continued work with Dr. Tanja Schultz for one month (May 2009), but now from Pittsburgh.
+My task was to construct an on-line system that converts electromyographical data to speech.
+The surface electromyographical data we used was collected by attaching probes to a person's face in order to measure the activation potentials of certain muscles which are used during speech.
+As this data could also be collected while a person pantomimes speech, we were investigating its use for silent speech interfaces which take this data and produce speech from it.
+The goal of the on-line system was to serve as a demonstration and proof-of-concept of a silent speech interface based on certain machine learning and signal processing concepts.

 From February through April 2009, I worked with Dr. Tanja Schultz in the Cognitive Systems Lab at University of Karlsruhe.
 I worked with her group to apply voice transformation techniques to synthesize speech from electromyographical data that they had collected and previously used for speech recognition experiments.
 This work led to two paper submissions to Interspeech 2009.
 During this time, Tanja and I also continued our collaboration with Dr. Alan W Black and Dr. Qin Jin.
 I constructed some human listening evaluations on various types of de-identified speech to determine how difficult it was for people to identify speakers when we tried to obscure who was speaking.
 This work was combined with some other work we had performed and was part of another paper we submitted to Interspeech 2009 and part of an article we submitted to IEEE Transactions on Audio, Speech, and Language Processing.